 Box Shadow Basics

-/* Basic shadow */ box-shadow: 0 4px 12px rgba(0, 0, 0, 0.15); /* Offset-x | Offset-y | Blur | Spread | Color */ box-shadow: 4px 8px 16px 2px rgba(0, 0, 0, 0.1); /* Inset shadow */ box-shadow: inset 0 2px 8px rgba(0, 0, 0, 0.12);
+/* offset-x | offset-y | blur | color */ box-shadow: 0 4px 12px rgba(0, 0, 0, 0.15); /* offset-x | offset-y | blur | spread | color */ box-shadow: 4px 8px 16px 2px rgba(0, 0, 0, 0.1); /* Inset shadow — shadow inside the element */ box-shadow: inset 0 2px 8px rgba(0, 0, 0, 0.12); /* Multiple shadows — comma-separated */ box-shadow: 0 1px 3px rgba(0,0,0,0.08), 0 8px 24px rgba(0,0,0,0.12);

 Layered Shadow Technique

-/* Realistic layered shadow */
+/* Three-layer realistic shadow */

 .card {